-A MESSAGE FROM ERIN SIEMERS AND CINDY SHIELDS, CHILD CARE DIRECTORS
+A MESSAGE FROM ERIN SIEMERS AND CINDY SHIELDS, SENIOR CHILD CARE DIRECTORS

 Hi, my name is Erin Siemers and I have been working for the YMCA of MEWSA for 20 years in every capacity imaginable from swim instructor, birthday party specialist and camp counselor to Pre-K Teacher, School-Age Child Care Coordinator and Child Care Site Director.
 I have been in my current role of Senior Child Care Director since 2015 and oversee the operation of all of our Child Care Programs in Metuchen and Edison.